-A national award-winning journalist, author, educator and social entrepreneur.
+A national award-winning journalist, strategist and social entrepreneur.

-A Chicago native who earned his B.A. in broadcast communications from Indiana University, Michael started his career working as a news reporter at NBC and CBS-TV affiliates in Illinois, Iowa, and California.
-His investigative and public affairs reporting on politics, health care, and criminal justice earned him honors from the Associated Press, the Edward R. Murrow Awards, the National Headliner Awards and the Society of Professional Journalists.
+A Chicago native, Michael started his career working as a news reporter for NBC and CBS-TV affiliates in Illinois, Iowa, and California.
+His special project coverage on politics, health care, and criminal justice earned him honors from the AP, the Edward R. Murrow Awards, the National Headliner Awards and the Society of Professional Journalists.

 In 2000, Michael moved into the world of politics and worked as a campaign manager and strategist on races for the White House, U.S. Senate and U.S. House.
 He continues to advise leaders and organizations – specializing in strategic communications, media relations and presentation coaching.